jaalto/project--emacs-epackage-template/README.rst

 FOREWORD

-A package archive where people just submit code is not much use in long term.
-Things that live in a package repository bit-rot at an alarming rate.
-The DELPS is based on personal care of packages, just like the Debian which has package maintainers.
+Things that live in a drop-in package repository bit-rot at an alarming rate.
+In contrast, the `DELPS`_ is based on personal care of packages, just like the Debian which has package maintainers.
 Someone is doing the packaging.
-Making sure package is taken care of, updated, released, removed if it no longer works in latest Emacs.
+Making sure package is taken care of, updated, released, removed if it no longer works in Emacs.
 That someone is taking care of things for the benefit of others who benefit from ability to install software easily.

 That means, if there is no noboby interested in some file.el, it probably won't get packaged.
 There are lot of old and dead code e.g.